Board of Directors

 LLB BCom FRACS(Hon) FANZCA(Hon) FAICD

-Chair of the Monash Health Board
+Chair, Monash Health Board of Directors

-Term of appointment: July 2025 to current
+Term of appointment: July 2025 to 30 June 2028

 Mr Michael Gorton AM is an accomplished senior partner at Russell Kennedy Lawyers, bringing more than 30 years of experience advising the health and medical sector.
 He has assisted numerous boards of health organisations to understand their legal obligations, implement effective governance structures and policies, and introduce robust risk management strategies.